yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/permission-groups.md

 # PermissionGroups

-Lists all [Cloudflare API permission groups](https://developers.cloudflare.com/api/tokens/create/permissions/) available for an account.
-Used primarily when creating API tokens for Cloudflare services like R2.
+Lists all permission groups available for a Cloudflare account and returns a typed map of permission names to their IDs.
+Used when creating API tokens for Cloudflare services like R2.

 # Minimal Example